The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

-Using these values of $\varepsilon_\nu$ with the source redshift evolutions, we calculate the probability distribution functions of the sources of triplet events, $P_{\rm dist}(z)$ as shown in Figure \ref{fig:zpdf} (see Eqs.(8) and (16) in \citealt{2022yoshidaApJ...937..108Y}).
+Using these values of $\varepsilon_\nu$ with the source redshift evolutions, we estimate the neutrino flux from each source and compute the Poisson probability of detecting it as a triplet event.
+By integrating over redshift, we calculate the number of triplet sources and the probability distribution functions of the sources of triplet events, $P_{\rm dist}(z)$ as shown in Figure \ref{fig:zpdf} (see Eqs.
+(8) and (16) in \citealt{2022yoshidaApJ...937..108Y}).
 Independently, we can evaluate the detection horizon of the optical emission from the neutrino source, $z_{\rm lim}$, given the values of $L_{\rm pk}$, $t_{\rm decay}$, $t_{\rm pk}$, $T$, and the sensitivity of ZTF.
 For luminous transients of $L_{\rm pk}\sim10^{44}\rm~erg~s^{-1}$ that we are targeting in this study, $z_{\rm lim}\sim0.4$ is achieved with ZTF.
 In this case, the probability that the source is located within $z_{\rm lim}$, i.e., $f(z<z_{\rm lim}) = \int^{z_{\rm lim}} P_{\rm dist}(z)dz$, is estimated to be $>0.999$ for triplet events while it is $\sim0.2$ for singlet events.
 In the case of non-detection of any astrophysical transient within $z_{\rm lim}$, this probability corresponds to the significance level to exclude the adopted parameters of the transient.
 The high $f(z<z_{\rm lim})$ demonstrates the advantage of follow-up of triplet events: thanks to the preference toward a lower redshift, a stronger constraint can be obtained as compared with singlet events.